After fresh ideas for meals that are healthy but still pack a flavour punch? We've got salads and vegetable-packed bowls to soups and light desserts.

 Until next time.

-This article is from the September 2011 issue of Australian Gourmet Traveller.
+This article was published in the September 2012 issue of Australian Gourmet Traveller.

 Sign up to receive the latest food, travel and dining news direct from Gourmet Traveller headquarters.